 - · Art of Working Together networking events

 - Ability Arts

 - Contemporary Arts Spaces

 - Cultural events for young children

 - Folk World Fairbridge Festival

-- Fruit of the Peel music expo
+- · Fruit of the Peel music expo

 - Mandurah Art Gallery

 - Mungah Festival

 - Peel Centre for the Arts

 - Peel Young Creatives Collective

 - Pinjarra Katijin Aboriginal Corporation

 - Stretch Arts Festival Mandurah

-5.5.1 Strategies to increase community participation in arts and culture and infrastructure Objectives Str ategies Aspirational targets A range of arts, entertainment and cultural events and facilities are developed that promotes the diversity of We will: establish a region-wide network of government, community and business organisations and individuals By 2050, Peel arts and culture will be known globally for its contribution to the the region and encourages increased community participation. that commits to advocating for, and improving communication across the arts and cultural sector in the Peel. nation's economy.
-2. Through the region-wide network, we will: a. facilitate the establishment of professional networks across the region that support development and increase community engagement with culture and the arts. explore the opportunities that arts and culture provides for the professional development and training of arts workers, especially in the Indigenous visual arts industry. ensure programs are in place to develop pathways from high school programs to cultural activity training and employment. d. develop and implement a strategic program of events that for example targets community driven events, in bound tourism or specialist industry groups. e. identify strategies to increase employment in the sector and improve sustainability of businesses/community groups in the sector. f. support the creation of vibrant and liveable communities to attract and retain skilled labour.
+5.5.1 Strategies to increase community participation in arts and culture

+2050 goal: The Peel will be a st ron ıg, v ibrant and resilient community underpinned by best practice social services Objectives Strategies Aspirational targets A range of arts, entertainment and cultural events and facilities are developed that promotes the diversity of the region and encourages increased community We co tha II: tablish a region-wide network of government, mmunity and business organisations and individuals at commits to advocating for, and improving mmunication across the arts and cultural sector in a Peel.
+By 2050, Peel arts and culture will be known globally for its contribution to the nation's economy. participation.
+2. a. b. rough the region-wide network, we will: facilitate the establishment of professional networks across the region that support development and increase community engagement with culture and the arts. explore the opportunities that arts and culture provides for the professional development and training of arts workers, especially in the Indigenous visual arts industry. ensure programs are in place to develop pathways from high school programs to cultural activity training and employment. develop and implement a strategic program of events that for example targets community driven events, in bound tourism or specialist industry groups. identify strategies to increase employment in the sector and improve sustainability of businesses/community groups in the sector. f. support the creation of vibrant and liveable communities to attract and retain skilled labour.